varnitsaini/angular2-notepad/README.md

 # Notepad

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.
+This project contains a simple notepad application made with angularjs.
+This project used in memory data service to immitate real time API data from the server of user notes.

 ## Development server